awsdocs/aws-iot-docs/developerguide/tagging-iot.md

 + Maximum key length — 127 Unicode characters in UTF\-8
 + Maximum value length — 255 Unicode characters in UTF\-8
 + Tag keys and values are case sensitive\.
-+ Do not use the "aws:" prefix in your tag names or values\.
++ Do not use the `aws:` prefix in your tag names or values\.
 It's reserved for AWS use\.
 You can't edit or delete tag names or values with this prefix\.
 Tags with this prefix don't count against your tags per resource limit\.
 + If your tagging schema is used across multiple services and resources, remember that other services might have restrictions on allowed characters\.
 Allowed characters include letters, spaces, and numbers representable in UTF\-8, and the following special characters: \+ \- = \. \_ : / @\.